 What is your program’s first time PANCE rates for the five most recent classes?

 Where can an applicant find Keiser University’s policies and procedures for refunds and withdrawal?

 The policies and procedures for refunds of tuition and fees as well as student withdrawal are found in the Tuition, Fees and Other Costs section of the university catalog.

-Where can an applicant find Keiser University’s policy and procedure for processing student grievances?
+Where can an applicant find the program’s policy and procedure for processing student grievances?

-The policy for processing student grievances is found in the Administrative Policies and Procedures section of the university catalog.
+The policy for processing student grievances is found in the program’s Student Handbook located on the website.

 Are open house events provided for the Master of Science in Physician Assistant program?Yes.
 We provide four open house events each year.
 Further information can be found at http://www.keiseruniversity.edu/open-house.

 Mrs. Percy and Mr. Williams believed in me.
 They were more than instructors, they tried to get to know you as a person and tried to understand your goals so they could push you towards them.
 And Mrs. Crawford from student services helped me find a job before I even graduated.
 She was dedicated to my overall success.